 Australia is a huge country.
 There’s no way to see it all on a two week vacation.
 Choosing a couple of these places will give you a taste of Australia.
 Don’t try to cram too much into your itinerary though.
 Travel slowly so you’ll actually enjoy your trip and you won’t get burnt out.
 Even consider adding more days to what I suggested.
 If you haven’t traveled much, this is a great way to get your feet wet.
-The possibilities are endless, and I certainly couldn’t include everything here, but these Australian highlights will get you started.
+The possibilities are endless, and I certainly couldn’t include everything here, but this Australia itinerary will get you started.

 Don’t forget to check out the rest of Australia month on Travel Made Simple!